SamNHS/samnhs.github.io/docs/about.md

 - .NET Framework 1.1 - 4.8
   Maintenance and updating of existing applications
-- .NET Core 2.1, 3.1
+- .NET Core 2.1, 3.1, 5.0
-  New developments
+  New and existing applications.
 - ASP.NET MVC
+  Support and development of existing applications.
 - ASP.NET Web Forms
+  Support and development of existing applications.
 - Razor Pages
+  Development for new and existing applications.
 - SQL Server (Express, Standard and Web Edition)
 - MySQL/Maria DB

 ### Intermediate